jeromematthewcelestine/tidytuesday/2023-01-31-petcats/tidytuesday-petcats.md

 ![](tidytuesday-petcats_files/figure-gfm/max_basemap-1.png)<!-- -->

-As we guessed, Max travels along roads between two different locations, the “Farmhouse B&B in the south-east part of the map and the built-up area on the western part of the map.
+As we guessed, Max travels along roads between two different locations, the “Farmhouse B&B” in the south-east part of the map and the built-up area on the western part of the map.